AttilaNA/hogwartshouses/README.md

 1. At least two empty rooms are stored in the application memory.
 2. Hermione and Draco are assigned to separate rooms.

+### *Play around*

+Add some functionality to the server.

+1. Assign student to room.
+2. Remove student from room.
+3. List all available rooms.
+4. Remove stundent from hostel.
+5. Update name of student.